desoukya/dot/README.md

 // jump to last selected line(s)
 gv

+// delete entire word cursor is on from any position diw

+// delete all characters after the cursor for current word dw

+// delete until end of line
+d$

 Introduction
 Every time when I got a new computer or reinstalled the macOS, the first thing I would like to do is to set up my terminal and make it look cool.
 There are several tools I always like to gear up for the terminal including the following: